Annapurna Base Camp Trek 7 Days

 • Stunning mountain scenery with otherworldly views on the way to ABC from MBC.

-• Trek along a range of landscapes, from lush terraced rice and paddy fields to alpine meadows.
+• Trek along villages and a range of landscapes, from lush terraced rice and paddy fields to alpine meadows.

 • Witness the traditional way of life and the rich culture of the Gurung and Chhetri communities.

-• Wash your fatigue in the natural hot springs of Jhinu Danda.
+• Wash away your fatigue in the natural hot springs of Jhinu Danda, a popular stop for trekkers to relax and let the natural spring water heal the sores.

 • Trek to an altitude of (4,130m | 13,550 ft) and back to Pokhara only on 6-7 days.